 - Booths: Artists in Schools artists are eligible to reserve a booth (those with writer residencies may reserve a table) where they can greet the public and share information about their program(s).
 Booth space is limited and assigned annually on a first-come, first-served basis.

-- Showcase: Two stages run simultaneously for artists to demonstrate a seven-minute excerpt of a program.
+- Showcases: Two stages run simultaneously for artists to demonstrate a seven-minute excerpt of a program.
 AIS artists who register for the booking fair may apply to showcase; approximately 40 are selected with priority given to artists who are new to Artists in Schools and those who did not showcase in previous years.
 A separate Writers Showcase occurs, during which all writers have a five-minute allotment to present their writer residency program(s).